Corsica Nazione: History

 This was the largest electoral victory for the nationalists they had ever received, and was a major advancement in nationalist politics, at the time still dominated by armed insurrection.

-In April 1993, the ANC again withdraws from Corsica Nazione, this time permanently.
+In April 1993, the ANC again withdrew from Corsica Nazione, this time permanently.
 This was due to the bomb attack at the ANC headquarters, carried out by the FLNC-Canal Historique (Canale Storicu, FLNC-CS).
-The FLNC-CS is the political wing of A Cuncolta Naziunalista, who denies their involvement in the action. both of the ANC elected officials withdrew from Corsica Nazione, and the ANC was expelled officially on 20 April after a failed attempt by UPC officials to mediate.
+The FLNC-CS is the political wing of A Cuncolta Naziunalista, who denies their involvement in the action.
+Both of the ANC elected officials withdrew from Corsica Nazione, and the ANC was expelled officially on 20 April after a failed attempt by UPC officials to mediate.

 In May 1994, the UPC resigned from Corsica Nazione, citing the assassination of Robert Sozzi, a former FLNC-CS member who was killed by his own organisation in June 1993 after opposing the methods of arms trafficking and money laundering within the FLNC. this left only three parties in Corsica Nazione.

 Corsica Nazione received 5 seats in the 1998 territorial elections.
-However, the UPC, no longer part of the coalition, filed a case of fraud with the council of state after losing the threshold for a seat by only 41 votes. a re-election was held in 1999, and Corsica Nazione received 8 seats.
+However, the UPC, no longer part of the coalition, filed a case of fraud with the council of state after losing the threshold for a seat by only 41 votes.
+A re-election was held in 1999, and Corsica Nazione received 8 seats.

 In June 1998, A Cuncolta Naziunalista became A Cuncolta Indipendentista.

 In September 1998, François Santoni resigned from the FLNC-CS and A Cuncolta Indipendentista, creating Presenza Naziunale.

 In May 2001, A Cuncolta Indipendentista created Indipendenza with other nationalist parties.
 Indipendenza became the political wing of the FLNC-Union of Combattants, formed in 1999 with the participation of the FLNC-CS.

-In 2004, President of Corsica Nazione Jean-Guy Talamoni announced the formation of a new electoral alliance: Union Naziunale.
+In 2004, the President of Corsica Nazione Jean-Guy Talamoni announced the formation of a new electoral alliance: Union Naziunale.